ereiskind/Collections_Assessment_Data_Warehouse/docs/About_COUNTER.md

 ## ACRL/IPEDS Instructions

 ### 60b.
 Initial Circulation: Digital/Electronic
-Report usage of digital/electronic titles whether viewed, downloaded, or streamed.

-Include:
-- Usage for e-books and e-media titles only.
-- Titles even if they were purchased as part of a collection or database.
+Report usage of digital/electronic titles whether viewed, downloaded, or streamed. **Include usage for e-books, e-serials, and e-media titles** even if they were purchased as part of a collection or database.

 Exclude:
 - E-serials and institutional repository documents, which are reported separately.
 - Usage of titles in demand-driven acquisition (DDA) or patron-driven acquisition (PDA) collections until they have been purchased or leased by the library.
 - Transactions of VHS, CDs, or DVDs, as the transactions of these materials are reported under "physical circulation."

 Most vendors will provide usage statistics in COUNTER reports.
 As of January 2019, Release 5 became the current Code of Practice (see Project COUNTER Release 5 Code of Practice [https://www.projectcounter.org/wpcontent/uploads/2019/11/Release_5_for_Providers_20191030.pdf]).
 Relevant COUNTER Release 5 reports for e-books are: **TR_B1**: Book Requests (Excluding OA_Gold).
-As to the COUNTER 5 metric type for e-books, **report "unique title requests."** For e-media, use **IR_M1**: Multimedia Item Requests, **report metric type for "total_item_requests"** is the most relevant. **If you have access to COUNTER Release 5 reports and can provide an answer for 60 Column B, skip questions 61 and 62 and leave them blank.** If COUNTER Release 5 reports are unavailable but COUNTER Release 4 reports are available, skip 60 Column B and leave it blank.
+As to the COUNTER 5 metric type for e-books, **report "unique title requests."** For e-media, use **IR_M1**: Multimedia Item Requests, **report metric type for "total_item_requests"** is the most relevant. **If you have access to COUNTER Release 5 reports and can provide an answer for 60 Column B, skip questions 61 and 62 and leave them blank.**

+If you have access to COUNTER Release 5 reports and can provide an answer for 60 Column B, skip questions 61 and 62 and leave them blank.

+If COUNTER Release 5 reports are unavailable but COUNTER Release 4 reports are available, skip 60 Column B and leave it blank.
 Follow the instructions for questions 61 and 62 and provide answers accordingly.

 Additional guidance:
 - Libraries may need to ask vendors for usage reports; reports may not be delivered automatically or in easily understood formats by the vendor to the library.
 - Viewing documents is defined as having the full text of a digital document or electronic resource downloaded.
 [NISO Z39.7-2013, section 7.7]
 - An electronic resource management system (ERMS) and/or a usage consolidation service may be helpful for collecting e-book usage statistics.
 - Add notes as appropriate.

+#### Calculating 60b
+60b = TR_B1 + IR_M1 + TR_J1

-#### TR_B1
+##### TR_B1
 `SELECT SUM(R5_Count) FROM R5_Usage WHERE R5_Month>='2019-07-01' AND R5_Month<='2020-06-30' AND Metric_Type='Unique_Title_Requests' AND Data_Type='Book' AND Access_Type='Controlled' AND Access_Method='Regular' AND Report='TR';`
 (Value was same with and without "Report='TR'")

-#### IR_M1
+##### IR_M1
 `SELECT SUM(R5_Count) FROM R5_Usage WHERE R5_Month>='2019-07-01' AND R5_Month<='2020-06-30' AND Metric_Type='Total_Item_Requests' AND Data_Type='Multimedia' AND Access_Method='Regular' AND Report='IR';`

+##### TR_J1
+`SELECT SUM(R5_Count) FROM R5_Usage WHERE R5_Month>='2019-07-01' AND R5_Month<='2020-06-30' AND Metric_Type='Unique_Item_Requests' AND Data_Type='Journal' AND Access_Type='Controlled' AND Access_Method='Regular' AND Report='TR';`

 ### 63. E-Serials Usage: Digital/Electronic